RIVM-bioinformatics/auriclass/README.md

 ## FAQ

-- I get the error `Input file {filepath} is a fasta file.
-AuriClass expects fastq files` or `Input file {filepath} is not a fastq file.
+- I get the error `Input file {filepath} is not a fastq file.
 AuriClass expects fastq files`.
 How do I solve this?

 This happens when the `pyfastx` library cannot parse the input file(s) as FASTQ.
 Please check whether the files are correctly formatted and not corrupted.
 Plain and gzipped Fastq files should work fine, other compression algorithms might not be supported.
 Check [pyfastx docs](https://pyfastx.readthedocs.io/en/latest/) for more information.

-- I get the error `mash is not installed`.
+- I get the error `Mash is not installed`.
 How do I solve this?

 AuriClass relies on the availability of a Mash executable.
 Dependencies like mash and pyfastx can e.g. be installed through mamba/conda.